 Serving Those Who Served

 The George Washington University is committed to providing the highest level of student and financial services to those who serve their country.
-Under President Knapp’s leadership, George Washington has been named a “military friendly” institution for three consecutive school years by G.I.
+Under President Knapp’s leadership, George Washington has been named a “military friendly” institution by G.I.
 Jobs magazine, and a “best for vets” university by Military Times’ Edge magazine.

-Dr. Knapp is a staunch advocate for George Washington’s continued commitment to support individuals with military experience through access and achievement in higher education.
-Under his leadership, George Washington now has a Student Veterans Services Offices and a full-time coordinator position for veteran services and benefits.
-Among the many student-veterans, active duty service members, and dependents at George Washington, more than 700 are assisted by that office in their use of military benefits.
+Dr. Knapp is a staunch advocate for GW’s continued commitment to support individuals with military experience through access and achievement in higher education.
+Under his leadership, the university has a Student Veterans Services Office and a full-time coordinator position for veteran services and benefits.
+The office assists more than 700 student-veterans, active duty service members, and dependents at GW with military benefits.

-In partnership with the Yellow Ribbon Program, George Washington tuition also has been covered fully for undergraduate student-veterans since 2009.
+In partnership with the Yellow Ribbon Program, GW tuition also has been covered fully for undergraduate student-veterans since 2009.
 And thanks to increases in government assistance, almost all graduate student-veterans now will be able to earn a degree tuition-free.

 For more information, visit GW Student Veteran Services.